PseudoDevs/IamGhost/abcmd3.md

-Last updated: 2024-04-22 10:57:26
+Last updated: 2024-04-22 10:58:00
-Random Quote: If I now change my past, I will change who I am right now - The Stranger
+Random Quote: You look like an Indian Kardashian. - Fabiola Torres